Sansunw/LeetCode_Java/readme.txt

 readme

-This is a file that i learning leedcode.
+This is a file about learning leedcode.